 Bill Pae’s beautiful limited edition Persephone, introduced in 1982, gave birth to two later Hall of Fame replicas during the 1990s (see the Mythology post for multiple photos.)
 Persephone is unique among the Cybis ‘Portraits in Porcelain’ series because her overall scale is larger than any that they had issued before.
 Compared to the typical Portrait sculpture, either standing or seated, she is about 1/3 larger; in other words if she were to stand up she would be 17″-18″ tall instead of the typical 13″ standing height.
 She made her retail debut at a lavish June 1982 party at Brielle Galleries.

 In my opinion the two most artistically impressive of the Cybis North American Indians series are the Crow Dancer and the Eagle Dancer, the latter (shown above) created by Bill Pae and released in 1984 as an edition of 200.
-This is the only one of the Native American sculptures that was ever re-released as a Hall of Fame edition and, like Persephone, had not one but two such editions.
 Other views of this piece are in the North American Indians post.

 Helen of Troy would have been the second in the “Persephone scale” series of mythological women and I will forever nurse a secret grudge against the studio for choosing not to produce her.
 Wouldn’t she look magnificent displayed next to Persephone?
 Even in this early stage the fine detail in her hair and diadem is apparent, as is her enigmatic expression as she gazes out upon the approaching Spartan fleet.